-Medical professionals today test for the ADHD symptoms explained below, and further define ADHD diagnoses by quantifying the severity as mild, moderate, or severe, and by labeling the presentation.
+Medical professionals today test for the ADHD symptoms explained below, and further define ADHD diagnoses by quantifying the severity as mild, moderate, or severe.

-How Do Physicians Diagnose the 3 Types of ADHD?
+How Are the 3 Types of ADHD Diagnosed?

-A physician will diagnose patients with this type of ADHD if they fit 6 of the 9 descriptions below:
+A physician will diagnose patients with inattentive type ADHD if they fit 6 of the 9 descriptions below: